metheon/qmk_layout/users/metheon/readme.md

 ## Used in the following keyboards

 * Planck EZ
+* Ergodox EZ
-* (Mass)Drop Preonic
+* Kyria

-## Notable features

-* Switch between MacOS and Windows by pressing the OS button in adjust layer.
-Is stored to eeprom.
-Enables the following features:
-  * Alt and GUI switch place.
-  * The Undo, Cut, Copy, Paste and Redo commands work seamless across OS.
-  * The three danish letters, Æ, Ø and Å work seamless across OS.
-      * Note that on Windows this requires EurKey and on MacOS it requires US ANSI layout.
-  * E with accent, É, as well as £ and €, also work seamless across OS with the same caveats as the danish letters.
+Note that actual keymaps are simply just an adapter accepting a Planck layout, fitted for the specific keyboard.

 ## Base layer

 The layout is based off a Planck.

-* SpaceFn: Space on tap, Move layer on hold.
+* SpaceFn: Space on tap, Extend layer on hold.
+*
 * Npad: Tap-toggle to Numpad layer.

 ```